 Gates of Diversity

-Gates of Diversity is a site-specific light installation created for the historic site Kuglegården on Holmen in Copenhagen in collaboration with Louis Poulsen and Copenhagen Light Festival.
-Gates of Diversity takes its cues from the past, present and the future of the historic site with a colorful illumination of the old buildings.
+The Gates of Diversity is a site-specific light installation created for the historic site Kuglegården on Holmen in Copenhagen.
+The Gates of Diversity takes its cues from the past, present and the future of the historic site with a colorful illumination of the old buildings.

 Using 26 powerful LED floodlights, the facades and gates of the historical buildings are illuminated to form the framework for the installation.
-With the distinctive use of color transition, Gates of Diversity is a tribute to the cultural heritage of the site, the architecture and the multifaceted creative institutions in the area, while at the same time being an unmistakable signature of Studio Jakob Kvist’s work.
+With the distinctive use of color transition, Gates of Diversity is a tribute to the cultural heritage of the site, architecture and multifaceted creative institutions in the area, while at the same time being an unmistakable signature of Studio Jakob Kvist.